slowernews/hamster-system/README.md

 ####Cabinet:

-- to simplify and optimize your workflow, items for reference that aren’t actionable (project references and notes) are always stored here (not inside project folders) and managed in one Evernote<sup> 6</sup> major notebook (and several nested notebooks).
+- to simplify and optimize your workflow, items for reference that aren’t actionable (project references and notes) are always stored here (not inside project folders) and managed in one Evernote<sup> 6</sup> major notebook.

 - name your notes using project folders notation: